-● WG8 TICS on-board-MMI
+• WG8 TICS on-board-MMI

 WG8 handles standardization of HMI for in-vehicle information systems.
 HMI is an important issue in automated driving that is exhibiting fierce development competition.
-It addresses the topic in collaboration with the SIP-adus project promoted by the Cabinet Office.
+We therefore are addressing this area using results of the SIP-adus project promoted by the Cabinet Office.
 WG8 is also looking at new standardization for IT shift in information systems and the development environment.